 - A cold compress, 'Medichill' ice pack, should be applied to a head bump, if judged to be necessary.
-They are kept in the chill compartment of the 'fridge in the first aid room (Food Tech Room). - Any injury resulting in loss of consciousness, worsening headache, nausea or dilating pupils should be referred to a doctor. - Parents must always be informed if their child has received a head injury.
+They are kept in the chill compartment of the 'fridge' in various places around school. - Any injury resulting in loss of consciousness, worsening headache, nausea or dilating pupils should be referred to a doctor. - Parents must always be informed if their child has received a head injury.